Writing Personal Statements for Graduate or Professional School

-- Are there gaps or a low GPA in your academic record that you can explain?
+- Are there gaps or a low GPA in your academic record you can explain?

 - Have you had to overcome any unusual obstacles or hardships in your life?

-- What skills, strengths, or qualities do you possess and how do they relate to your plans?
+- What skills, strengths and qualities do you possess and how do they relate to your career plans?

 - Why might you be a stronger candidate than other applicants?